UN denies sabotage after escalator malfunctions when Trump steps on

 Trump later addressed the incident again in a post on his platform Truth Social.

-“The teleprompter was broken and the escalator came to a sudden hault [sic] as we were riding up to the podium, but both of those events probably made the speech more interesting than it would have been otherwise,” Trump wrote.
+“The teleprompter was broken and the escalator came to a sudden hault as we were ridding up to the podium, but both of those events probably made the speech more interesting than it would have been otherwise,” Trump wrote.

 “It is always an honor to speak at the United Nations, even if, their equipment is somewhat faulty.”